xyshyniaphy/ai_airticket/spec.md

 ### 7.1 System Prompt Template
 ```
 You are a professional travel assistant analyzing flight search results provided in JSON format.
-Your task is to summarize the TOP 3 CHEAPEST flights in a clear, concise format in Japanese.
+Your task is to summarize the TOP 3 CHEAPEST flights in a clear, concise format in Chinese.

 INPUT DATA:
 ```json